psf/requests/README.rst

     Response.ok
         (Bool) True if no errors occurred during the request, and the status_code is kosher.

+    Response.cached
+        (Bool) True if Response.content is stored within the object.

     Response.error
         (HTTPError) If an HTTPError occurred (e.g. status of 404), Otherwise this is None.